Crochet Hexagon Top: 5 Modular Ideas + a Free Two-Hexagon Pattern

 Why This Crochet Hexagon Top Pattern Is a Must-Make?

-Second, this crochet hexagon top pattern is incredibly forgiving when it comes to gauge.
+Second, this hexagon top is incredibly forgiving when it comes to gauge.
 Because each hexagon is made individually, you can easily adjust the number of motifs to achieve your perfect fit.
 The open-front design and breezy construction make it an ideal layering piece for warm weather, and the granny stitch collar adds a polished, professional finish.

 What Materials Do You Need for This Crochet Hexagon Top?

-- Yarn: DK weight superwash merino wool — approximately 800-1400 yards depending on your size.
+• Yarn: DK weight superwash merino wool, approximately 800-1400 yards depending on your size.
 Choose a cream or off-white main color (MC) and one contrasting color (CC) for visual interest.

-- Hook: 4.0 mm (US G-6) for the main hexagons and 3.5 mm (US E-4) for the collar.
+• Hook: 4.0 mm (US G-6) for the main hexagons and 3.5 mm (US E-4) for the collar.
 Consult our crochet hook size guide if you need help selecting the right tool.

-- Notions: Stitch markers, tapestry needle, scissors, and a measuring tape.
+• Notions: Stitch markers, tapestry needle, scissors, and a measuring tape.

 What Should You Know About the Granny Hexagon Motif?

-The heart of this crochet hexagon top pattern is the granny hexagon motif itself.
+The heart of this pattern is the granny hexagon motif itself.
 Unlike a traditional granny square crochet pattern with four sides, the hexagon has six corners, each created with a chain-2 space.
 Rounds 1 through 3 build the core shape, while Rounds 4 and 5 add the decorative border that gives each motif its finished look.

 How to Join Hexagons for Your Top?

-What Is Adding the Granny Stitch Collar?
+Adding the Granny Stitch Collar

 Work three to four rounds of granny clusters, increasing slightly at the front edges if you prefer a wider collar.
-Weave in all ends securely and block your finished crochet hexagon top pattern gently to open up the stitchwork and set the shape.
+Weave in all ends securely and block your finished granny hexagon top gently to open up the stitchwork and set the shape.
 For more granny stitch inspiration, browse patterns like those from The Spruce Crafts.

 How to Use This Size Guide and Customization Tips?

-- Length: Add an extra row of hexagons at the hem for a tunic-length top.
+• Length: Add an extra row of hexagons at the hem for a tunic-length top.

-- Sleeve coverage: Extend the shoulder motifs further down the arm for cap or flutter sleeves.
+• Sleeve coverage: Extend the shoulder motifs further down the arm for cap or flutter sleeves.

-- Colorplay: Use a different contrast color for each round of the hexagon for a rainbow effect.
+• Colorplay: Use a different contrast color for each round of the hexagon for a rainbow effect.

-- Closure: Add a tie or button at the bust line for more coverage if desired.
+• Closure: Add a tie or button at the bust line for more coverage if desired.

-How Do You Download the Free Crochet Hexagon Top PDF?
+Download the Free Crochet Hexagon Top PDF

 12-page printable pattern with step-by-step instructions by KnotToYarn